 Kudos to NordicTrack for improving this motor from 2.0 to 2.8 hp for the 2010 model, but it is still too small for the great stress that walking at an ultra-high incline puts on a treadmill motor.

 The NordicTrack X5i Incline Trainer is not recommended until they put larger motors in these units.
 For $1,599 you can get a much higher quality standard treadmill.

-NordicTrack treadmills are currently on sale
+NordicTrack treadmills are currently up to 45% off

 √ Great Prices